deliciousbrains/wp-migrate-db-anonymization/readme.txt

 To replace all passwords with a hashed default password, set the password using the `WPMDB_ANONYMIZATION_DEFAULT_PASSWORD` constant.

+The configuration rules can be extended with a filter.
+[Learn how](https://github.com/deliciousbrains/wp-migrate-db-anonymization#extending).

 == Installation ==

 1. Use WordPress' built-in installer